-In 2011 Buyer Topia was founded as a member governed and run cooperative like Ocean Spray and Florida Natural to provide market research based fundraising services to community nonprofits throughout North America.
+In 2011 Buyer Topia was founded as a member governed and run cooperative like Ace Hardware, Florida Natural and Ocean Spray to provide market research and advanced technology based fundraising services to community nonprofits throughout North America.
+Buyer Topia was a Microsoft Partner and notable features of the latest .NET Framework, SQL software include:

 - Interfaces with any state-of-the-art distribution center